-Amy Heineke, Ph.D., is the Associate Professor of Bilingual and Bicultural Education in the School of Education at Loyola University Chicago.
+Amy Heineke, Ph.D., is the Associate Professor of Bilingual & Bicultural Education in the School of Education at Loyola University Chicago.
 Her research focuses on teacher education policy and practice for linguistically diverse students, with strands focused on pre-service and in-service teachers’ preparation for English learners and language policy work in practice to support students’ learning and language development.

 - Ph.D., Arizona State University, Tempe, AZ